chaoyihu/archive.github.io/_posts/2024-02-07-setting-up-secure-communication-protocols-for-dockerized-web-server.markdown

 ```

->
-> **NOTE**
-> Docker compose builds images based on the context of the Dockerfile and its adjacent files instead of the project directory, thus my `secrets/` folder is not automatically included in any image, and does not need to be added to .dockerignore. because it is not under any service directory.
->
-> If the secrets folder is placed under any service directory, it should be added to .dockerignore.

-## File permissions of docker secrets when using docker compose
+### File permissions of docker secrets in docker compose

 As is suggested by [Docker Doc - Best Practices](https://docs.docker.com/develop/develop-images/instructions/#user), I was running my containers under a non-privileged user: